Scaling a Knowledge System Without a Bigger Model

 7. Generate answer

 This works in theory.
 But it is far too simplistic for real-world document reasoning.
 Illustratively, large chat models do not operate this way internally.
 Production systems require more structure and discipline.
+Files also come in so many different formats that make it challenging to have a simple RAG approach to creating a scalable knowledge system.

 Improving the Ingestion Pipeline

 Instead of increasing model size, we redesigned ingestion.
-We moved toward a “Two Brains in a Skull” architecture — separating lightweight precision cognition from deeper synthesis.
+We moved toward a “Two Brains in a Skull” architecture, separating lightweight precision cognition from deeper synthesis.

 Enhanced Pipeline: